 Nickel ion testing is done by identifying colours nickel metal compounds or forming precipitates or solutions with other reagents.
 Nickel metal is placed in 3d block and it's atomic number is 28.

 In this tutorial, we study about followings.

-Ni is the 22nd most abundant element in the earth's crust and occurs in a variety of sulfide ores.
+Nickel is the 22nd most abundant element in the earth's crust and occurs in a variety of sulfide ores.
 General configuration of nickel is 4s2 3d8.
-Major oxidation state of nickel is +2.
+Major oxidation state (oxidation number) of nickel is +2.
 Nickel is a silvery metal that has a beautiful high polish.

 Nickel is soluble in dilute acids such as HCl or dilute H2SO4 to form green solution

 hexaaquanickel(II) ion /

 Ni(s) + 6H2O(l) + 2H+(aq) → [Ni(H2O)6]2+(aq) + H2(g)